KochkinAnna/mini_project_backend_auto-ria_clone/README.md

 ----
 ## Technologies Used
+To get started with the backend, you will need to have Node.js and npm installed on your machine.

 - Nest.js.
 It uses JavaScript, is built with TypeScript
-- MySQL

-To get started with the backend, you will need to have Node.js and npm installed on your machine.
+- MySQL.
+An open-source ORM is Prisma.

 ----
 ## Installation
 1. Clone the repository.
 2. Install the necessary dependencies using the command `npm install`.
+3. We are utilizing the Prisma CLI.
+As a best practice, it's recommended to invoke the CLI locally by prefixing it with npx:
+     `npx prisma`.
+Now create your initial Prisma setup using the init command of the Prisma CLI:
+     `npx prisma init`.
-3. Create a MySQL database and update the `.env` file with the correct database credentials.
+   Create a MySQL database and update the `.env` file with the correct database credentials.
 4. Run the command `npm run start` to start the server.
 5. Navigate to `http://localhost:3000` in your browser to view the application.